30 Days Wild Days 3, 4 and 5

-Monday and Tuesday, (days 4 and 5 of #30DaysWild) have a similar wild theme, in different locations.
-The theme is sowing wildflower seeds.
+Monday and Tuesday, (days 4 and 5 of #30DaysWild) have a theme in common of sowing wildflower seeds.
 A lift to Malton on Monday morning gave me 10 minutes spare while waiting for my bus.
 I remembered I had in my rucksack a packet of ‘Grow Wild’ wildflower seeds, leftover from last year and I found a rather unloved patch of bare ground near the railway station upon which to furtively scatter them.
 If they only give one season of blooms for pollinators that’s still groovy.
 There were some flowers on waste ground beside the platform already in bloom, including oxeye daisy and weld.

-Tuesday began with a similar guerrila gardening vibe.
+Tuesday began with a similar guerrilla-gardening vibe.
 After the school drop-off at breakfast club I again had a short while to wait until my regular Tuesday lift.
-We rendezvous outside the vets in the village.
-Just across from the vets is a gate onto the riverside footpath, (actually it’s the Minster Way, which I believe links Howden, Beverly and York Minsters – mental note to find out).
+We rendezvous outside the vets in the Stamford Bridge.
+Just across from the vets is a gate onto the riverside footpath, (actually it’s the Minster Way, a 50-mile walking route linking the Minsters of Beverley and York).

-Yellow Rattle is hemi-parasitic on grass, meaning that it can take some of its nutrition directly from the roots of grasses and as such is a popular component of wildlower meadow enhancement mixes.
-It does need grass to be established already, but requires bare soil to germinate.
+Yellow Rattle is hemi-parasitic on grass, meaning that it can take some of its nutrition directly from the roots of grasses and as such is a popular component of wildflower meadow enhancement mixes.
+It does need grass to be already established, but requires bare soil to germinate.
 It is probably better sown in autumn but I firmed it down in contact with the earth with my shoe and crossed my fingers.
 If I can help either of these species gain a foothold on the floodplain meadows now enclosed by the flood banks at Stamford Bridge I will be delighted.